List of districts in India: District Administration

 Each of these officials is aided by officers from the appropriate branch of the state government.

-Most districts have a distinct headquarters; but the districts of Mumbai City in Maharashtra, Kolkata in West Bengal, Hyderabad in Telangana, and Chennai in Tamil Nadu are examples where there are no distinct district headquarters, although there are district collectors.
+Most districts have a distinct headquarters; but the metropolitan districts of Mumbai City in Maharashtra, Kolkata in West Bengal, Hyderabad in Telangana, and Chennai in Tamil Nadu are examples where there are no distinct district headquarters, although they have district collectors.
+These district headquarters are known as "Collectorates".